 The other creepy Drake story is an unsolved murder, rather than a ghost story.
 The “Woman in Black” killed noted socialite Adele Born Williams in her 8th floor suite.
-The shooter, described as a “a middle-aged gray-haired woman wearing a black Persian lamb coat,” was never identified and the crime was never solved.
+The shooter, described as a “a middle-aged gray-haired woman wearing a black Persian lamb coat,” has never been identified and the crime is still unsolved.
 Tantalizing clues point to some kind of inside job.
-Police found the murder weapon in a stairwell they had previously searched, and Williams’ spare room key was anonymously returned to the front desk.
+Police found the murder weapon in a stairwell they had previously searched and Williams’ spare room key was anonymously returned to the front desk.
 Weird!

 More of Chicago’s Most Haunted Historic Buildings

 Our list hardly scratches the surface of reputedly haunted spots in Chicago.
 Galavanting ghost hunters should definitely check out Lincoln Park’s Red Lion Pub, Lakeview’s Graceland Cemetery, and Bachelor’s Grove Cemetery in suburban Midlothian.
-The latter is regularly listed among the most-haunted places in America.
+The latter is always named one of the most-haunted places in America.

 Beyond those spots, my favorite local ghost story is probably Resurrection Mary.
-Beginning in the 1930’s a ghostly young woman in white would be seen walking down Archer Ave, asking for rides, or dancing with patrons at the nearby O Henry Ballroom.
+Beginning in the 1930’s a ghostly young woman in white was seen walking down Archer Ave.
+She asked for rides, or danced with patrons at the nearby O Henry Ballroom.
 She would always vanish into thin air near the gates of Resurrection Cemetery.
-The story goes that she was a hitch-hiker struck and killed on Archer.
-Her body is buried in the cemetery, but her spirit wanders back to the ballroom where she danced before her death.
+The story goes that she was struck and killed on Archer Avenue while hitch-hiking.
+Her body was subsequently buried in the cemetery, but her spirit wanders back to the ballroom where she danced before her death.
 Ugh!
 Love it!